shenwei356/LexicMap/docs/content/tutorials/search.md

         chunks = 48
         ```
     - Increasing the value of `--max-open-files` (default 1024).
 You might also need to [change the open files limit](https://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux).
-    - (If you have many queries) Increase the value of `-J/--max-query-conc` (default 12), it will increase the memory.
+    - (If you have many queries) Increase the value of `-J/--max-query-conc` (default 8), which might help.
+This will increase the memory.
-- **Loading the entire seed data into memoy** (If you have many queries and the index is not very big.
+- **Loading the entire seed data into memoy** (*If you have many queries and the index is not very big*.
 It's unnecessary if the index is stored on SSD)
     - Setting `-w/--load-whole-seeds` to load the whole seed data into memory for faster seed matching.
 For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.